js-choi/proposal-popcount/README.md

 [BigInt Math proposal]: https://github.com/tc39/proposal-bigint-math

 (Lastly, an alternative to adding a popcount function that acts on integers would be to add a bit-array data type with a popcount method.
-This would be considerably more complicated.)
+This would probably be considerably more complicated.)